Rodrigo Moreira (director)

 Rodrigo Moreira (born June 19, 1983, in Milagro, Ecuador), is an Ecuadorian model, actor and beauty pageant titleholder who won Mr. America Latina 2009 in Lima, Peru.
 He is currently a beauty pageant director and producer.

 Early life

-Rodrigo started his career as Model at the age of 16 at CN Modelos Guayaquil of Cecilia Niemes.
+Rodrigo started his career as model at the age of 16 at CN Modelos Guayaquil of Cecilia Niemes.

 Pageantry

-Moreira who is 6 ft 1 in (1.85 m) tall, represented Ecuador in the 2006 Mister Continents pageant and competed in the Mister America Latina (Mister Latin America) pageant, in July 2009 and obtained the title beating sixteen contestants who took part in the competition.
+Moreira who is 6 ft 1 in (1.85 m) tall, represented Ecuador in the 2006 Mister Continents of the World pageant and competed in the Mister America Latina (Mister Latin America) pageant, in July 2009 and obtained the title beating sixteen contestants who took part in the competition.
 In addition he did win the Mr. Photogenic award.

 Beauty contests

 In May 2012, Rodrigo organized Miss Teen Intercontinental, its first international contest, that same year he became founder of the Miss Teen Earth pageant to promote tourism of Ecuador and acquired beauty pageants which belonged to the Queen of Ecuador company.

 As Director has been responsible for preparing and sending delegates from Ecuador to international contests, his most successful delegatee so far is Daniela Cepeda who won the Miss Teen Earth title and two years later was crowned Miss Ecuador, representing Ecuador in Miss Universe 2017 held at Planet Hollywood in Las Vegas, Nevada, USA.